 ” What I am hearing is that you are feeling so sad right now.
 Is that right?”

 Empathy is more than words.
 You can show empathy in your posture and the way you interact with someone.
-Yet, we hear nurses and doctors describe how difficult it is to show empathy; particularly when wearing personal protective clothing.
+Yet, we hear nurses and doctors describe how difficult it is to show empathy, particularly when wearing personal protective clothing.
 In this case, maybe the words you use will have more meaning.
-Sitting with someone (if you can) will have meaning.
-Listening and showing you are listening to someone will have meaning.
-Noticing distress will have meaning.
+Sitting with someone (if you can) will also convey you have time for them at that moment.
+Listening and showing you are listening to someone will have meaning, as will noticing their distress.

 Empathy can show that you care and are compassionate and perceptive to the needs of the other person.